sdelatorrep/elixir_beacon/README.md

 * /info
 * /query

-They're defined in the org.ega_archive.elixirbeacon.ElixirBeaconController class.
+They are defined in the **org.ega_archive.elixirbeacon.ElixirBeaconController** class.

 ##/info
 Returns the information about this beacon: its Id, name and description, the API version it is compliant with, the URL where you can access this beacon, etc.